Meet KY3's Andrew Havranek.

 Andrew is an award winning journalist who joined the KY3/KSPR News Team in October 2017 as the Lake of the Ozarks Bureau Reporter.

-Andrew started his career in 2014 at WDTV, our sister station in Clarksburg, West Virginia.
-During his time there, he was all over the newsroom as a multimedia journalist, weekend anchor, and most recently the morning and noon anchor/producer.
-He was recognized by the West Virginia Broadcasters Association as the best photojournalist in the state in 2015, and in 2016 and 2017 he was recognized for having the best AM Newscast in the WV.
+Before starting at KY3/KSPR, Andrew was recognized by the West Virginia Broadcasters Association as the best photojournalist in the state in 2015, and in 2016 and 2017 he was recognized for having the best AM Newscast in the WV.

 He is a huge Pittsburgh sports fan, cheering for the Pittsburgh Penguins, Steelers, and Pirates.
-He also roots for multiple college teams, but doesn't have a die-hard allegiance outside of the Duquesne Dukes.
+(He says he'll also root for the St. Louis Blues, as long as they're not playing the Penguins).